Today, on the blog we welcome debut picture book author Amanda Malek-Ahamdi

 I would say growing up I was unaware of the dynamics of my classes.
 I was just there to dance with the people who were dancing alongside me.

-The beauty of dance is that it is Universal and when the music is on everyone becomes one with the rhythm.
+of dance is that it is Universal and when the music is on everyone becomes one

 When I began to think about how I would approach a publisher with my book idea, I planned to ask the company members to take some pictures of the dance moves so I had a visual component to help explain the text for those not familiar with Ballet Terminology.